AWS IPv6 Update – Global Support Spanning 15 Regions & Multiple AWS Services

 Application Load Balancer

-Application Load Balancers in the US East (Northern Virginia), US West (Northern California), US West (Oregon), South America (São Paulo), EU (Ireland), Asia Pacific (Tokyo), Asia Pacific (Singapore), Asia Pacific (Sydney), and AWS GovCloud (US) Regions now support IPv6 in dual-stack mode, making them accessible via IPv4 or IPv6 (we expect to add support for the remaining regions within a few weeks).
+Application Load Balancers in the US East (N. Virginia), US West (N. California), US West (Oregon), South America (São Paulo), Europe (Ireland), Asia Pacific (Tokyo), Asia Pacific (Singapore), Asia Pacific (Sydney), and AWS GovCloud (US) Regions now support IPv6 in dual-stack mode, making them accessible via IPv4 or IPv6 (we expect to add support for the remaining regions within a few weeks).

 Simply enable the dualstack option when you configure the ALB and then make sure that your security groups allow or deny IPv6 traffic in accord with your requirements.
 Here’s how you select the dualstack option: